Looking for a pair of sunglasses for those early mornings or late evening rides when it’s still dark?

 2. What is the difference between the Oakley Prizm Low Light, Clear and Photochromic lens?

-There are two main difference between these lenses.
+There are two main differences between these lenses.

 Firstly, the Prizm Low Light has a Visible Light Transmission (VLT) of 75%, while the Clear lens is at 93%.
 The Photochromic ranges between 23% at full UV exposure and 69% at zero UV exposure.